U.S. counterintelligence warns of China stepping up influence operations | Law-Order

 - United States

+China "understands that U.S. state and local leaders enjoy a degree of independence from Washington and may seek to use them as proxies to advocate for national U.S. policies Beijing desires," the National Counterintelligence and Security Center said in a bulletin sent to state and local officials.
 The warning comes amid sharp tensions between Washington and Beijing over a raft of issues.
 They span from U.S. arms sales to Taiwan and China's human rights record to Beijing's military activities in the South China Sea and alleged espionage operations against the United States.

-The Chinese embassy did not respond immediately to a request for comment
+A Chinese foreign ministry spokesman on Thursday rejected the accusation and said cooperation between both sides is totally "above board".
+"We Chinese have a saying: He who lost his axe suspects his neighbor for stealing it," spokesman Zhao Lijian said at a press briefing in Beijing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)